Surrogacy With A Partner

 We believe that spousal support is so important to the surrogacy process that we require it.
 As a partnered woman your significant other will need to consent to your surrogacy in order for you to move forward through the screening process.

-Your significant other will also need to attend screening, be medically cleared, and be listed on your contract as your primary support person.
-If you’re married or live together your spouse will also need to attend the match meeting.
+Your significant other will also need to attend screening, be medically cleared, listed on your contract as your primary support person, and attend the match meeting.

 For partnered couples, surrogacy means promising to keep all sexual relations inside the confines of your relationship during the course of the surrogacy agreement.
 You’ll also have to consent to other doctors’ orders, including abstaining from sex during parts of the process.
 These requirements are true for surrogates who are married, living together or living apart but are sexually active.